dstoyanova/BannersWebApplication/README.md

 The number one stands for the BannerId.
 Here, you only need to change the Body section with updating the content of the JSON object.
 Everything else can be left the same.
 Send the request and this will update the document we created in the previous step.

 ### Get all the Banners
-To see a list of all the documents available in your database, create a new **GET** method in Postman and paste the following code into the URL section:
+To see a list of all the documents available in your database, create a new **GET** request in Postman and paste the following code into the URL section:
 ```
 http://localhost:58718/api/Banner
 ```